ArthurCLM/shiny_assignment/README.md

 The dashboard works as follows:

-When loading the screen, the user can observe two filters and a map, each of these filters represent the type of selection, one being by the "vernacularName" variable and the other by the "scientificName" variable, it is worth nothing that when selecting a filter option "vernacularName", automatically the filter "scientificName" is updated and consequently the base of observations is updated as well.
+When loading the screen, the user can observe two filters and a map, each of these filters represents the type of selection, one being by the "vernacularName" variable and the other by the "scientificName" variable, it is worth nothing that when selecting a filter option "vernacularName", automatically the filter "scientificName" is updated and consequently the base of observations is updated as well.
 As a consequence, when updating the base, the tabs 'Map', 'Table', 'Chart Line', 'Other charts' are updated automatically.

 ![](shiny_appsilon_assignment/images_tutorial/img1.png)